-For the fiscal years ended March 31, 2012, 2011 and 2010, gross investment income totaled \$357.6 million, \$358.8 million and \$340.2 million, respectively.
+For the fiscal years ended March 31, 2013, 2012 and 2011, gross investment income totaled \$332.0 million, \$357.6 million and \$358.8 million, respectively.
+The decrease in gross investment income from fiscal year 2012 to fiscal year 2013 was primarily driven by a smaller portfolio, on average with which to generate income.
+This was partially offset by slightly higher yields on the debt portfolio.
+Also contributing to the decrease in gross investment income was lower non-recurring income of \$9.1 million in fiscal year 2013.
 The decrease in gross investment income from fiscal year 2011 to fiscal year 2012 was primarily due to a decrease in the size of the income-producing portfolio as compared to the previous fiscal year and was partially offset by an increase in the weighted average portfolio yield as well as an increase in other income.
-The increase in gross investment income from fiscal year 2011 was primarily due to an increase in the size of the income-producing portfolio yield as well as an increase in other income.
-The increase in gross investment income from fiscal year 2010 to fiscal year 2011 was primarily due to an increase in the size of the income-producing portfolio as compared to the previous fiscal year.

-Expenses
+Net Expenses

-Net expenses totaled \$184.8 million, \$167.6 million and \$139.6 million, respectively, for the fiscal years ended March 31, 2012, 2011 and 2010, of which \$100.0 million, \$107.6 million and \$103.9 million, respectively, were base management fees and performance-based incentive fees and \$66.4 million, \$48.0 million and \$24.5 million, respectively, were interest and other debt expenses.
-Administrative services and other general and administrative expenses totaled \$18.5 million, \$12.0 million and \$11.2 million, respectively, for the fiscal years ended March 31, 2012, 2011 and 2010.
-Net expenses consist of base investment advisory and management fees, insurance expenses, administrative services fees, legal fees, directors' fees, audit and tax services expenses, and other general and administrative expenses in interest and other debt expenses as our net weighted average annual interest cost increased by approximately 100 basis points.
+Net expenses totaled \$164.6 million, \$184.8 million and \$167.6 million, respectively, for the fiscal years ended March 31, 2013, 2012 and 2011, of which \$94.1 million, \$100.0 million and \$107.6 million, respectively, were base management fees and performance-based incentive fees and \$58.2 million, \$66.4 million and \$48.0 million, respectively, were interest and other debt expenses.
+Administrative services and other general and administrative expenses totaled \$12.3 million, \$18.5 million and \$12.0 million, respectively, for the fiscal years ended March 31, 2013, 2012 and 2011.
+Net expenses consist of base investment advisory and management fees, insurance expenses, administrative services fees, legal fees, directors fees, audit and tax services expenses, and other general and administrative expenses.
+The decrease in net expenses from fiscal 2012 to fiscal 2013 was primarily due to lower interest and debt costs as a result of less debt outstanding, on average, during the fiscal year-ended March 31, 2013, lower management and incentive fees as a result of the implementation of the fee waiver in fiscal 2013 coupled with a smaller asset base in which to generate management fees.
+Lastly, in fiscal 2012 there were \$4 million of non-recurring expenses as compared to \$1 million of non-recurring expense in fiscal 2013.
+The increase in net expenses from fiscal 2011 to fiscal 2012 was primarily due to an increase in interest and other debt expenses as our net weighted average annual interest cost increased by approximately 100 basis points.
 This increase was due to the impact of fixed rate debt issuances.
 Additionally, during fiscal 2012 there were net non-recurring general and administrative expenses that totaled over \$4 million.
-The increase in net expenses from fiscal 2011 was primarily due to an increase in interest and other debt expenses our weighted average annual interest cost.
-Accrued excise tax expenses stotaled \$0, \$0, and \$1.2 million for the fiscal years ended March 31, 2012, 2011 and 2010.
+There were no accrued excise tax expenses for the fiscal years ended March 31, 2013, 2012 and 2011.